|Snap||CLI ~ UI||CLI ~ UI||CLI ~ UI||CLI ~ UI|

 A rack controller can connect to multiple VLANs, each from a different network interface.
+A rack controller can only connect to one MAAS instance at any given time, and must connect to an instance that matches its MAAS version (major and minor).
 This configuration provides a scaling factor that can help as a network architecture grows in size.

 - How does MAAS communication work?